lividhen/lividhen.github.io/_tabs/guide.md

 ## Requirements
-- A windows or Linux pc (maybe Mac too)
+- A windows or Linux pc (maybe Mac too).
 - A modded 3ds running Luma3ds.
-- An internet connection (just for downloading tools)
+- An internet connection (just for downloading tools).
 - An SD card or Micro SD card, depending on the model of your console.
+- An SD card adapter for your computer.

 ## Obtaining Your Home Menu